 Case management involves spending time with individuals and families to assess social and economic needs and help remove barriers that prevent economic self-sufficiency.

 At AccessCal, you will meet with a case manager who will listen to you and understand your needs.
 The case manager spends time with individuals and families to assess their social and economic needs for housing, low-cost energy programs, Women, Infants, and Children (WIC), and healthcare coverage for which many may be eligible.
 A case manager may also refer clients to healthcare, mental health counseling, health screenings, and low-cost clinics.
 If you need assistance with completing government benefit forms and making phone calls on your behalf, our friendly experts can assist you.

 Case managers can also help make phone calls to assist with:

 • Government programs

 • School enrollment

 Advocacy involves making sure that you know your rights and responsibilities.

-AccessCal has partnered with the Southern California Child and Adult Protective Services of the Department of Social Services in order to eliminate cultural and linguistic misunderstandings, court appearances, and to advocate for family reunification and culturally sensitive placement for children removed from their homes due to allegations of child abuse or neglect.
+AccessCal has partnered with the Southern California Child and Adult Protective Services of the Department of Social Services to eliminate cultural and linguistic misunderstandings, court appearances and to advocate for family reunification and culturally sensitive placement for children removed from their homes due to allegations of child abuse or neglect.